MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 Google Chrome version 51 introduced the `SetCookie SameSite` specification as an optional attribute.
 Starting with Build 17672, Windows 10 introduced SameSite cookie support for the [Microsoft Edge browser](https://blogs.windows.com/msedgedev/2018/05/17/samesite-cookies-microsoft-edge-internet-explorer/).

-Developers could opt out of adding the SameSite cookie attribute to the `SetCookie` header or they could add it with one of two settings, **Lax** and **Strict**.
+You can opt out of adding the SameSite cookie attribute to the `SetCookie` header or add it with one of two settings, **Lax** and **Strict**.
 An unimplemented SameSite attribute was considered the default state.

 ## SameSite cookie attribute: 2020 release